Marynell Meadors: College coaching

 Meadors was allowed by MTSU to begin coaching women's sports, and coached basketball at MTSU before it was a varsity sport and before Title IX was passed.
 In 1970, women's basketball became a varsity sport.
-Her total budget (not salary) for her first year was $100.00 She would coach sixteen seasons at Tennessee Tech, finishing with a 363-138 (.724) lifetime record.
+Her total budget (not salary) for her first year was $100.00 She would coach sixteen seasons at Tennessee Tech, finishing with a 363–138 (.724) lifetime record.
 Meadors would win six consecutive Tennessee state championships, four Ohio Valley Conference championships and two Metro Conference championships.

 Looking for opportunities on a larger stage, she coached at Florida State University from 1986 to 1996 where she led the Seminoles to two NCAA tournament appearances and the 1991 Metro Conference Championship.
 She left Florida State after the 1995–96 season to take over coaching duties of the Charlotte Sting.

-Meadors also served as an assistant coach at the University of Pittsburgh from 2003 to 2005.
+Meadors also served as an assistant coach for the Pittsburgh Panthers women's basketball from 2003 to 2005.

 Professional coaching

 In 1997, Meadors was hired as the head coach and general manager of the Charlotte Sting.
 It was the first year of the WNBA's existence, and she led the Sting to a 15-13 record, and a spot in the playoffs.
 In 1998, the Sting finished 18-12, and again were in the WNBA playoffs.
 However, during a 5–7 start in 1999, Meadors was fired after an 82–56 loss to the Cleveland Rockers.

 Between coaching jobs, Meadors would become director of scouting for the Miami Sol in 1999, before the team began play in 2000.
 She would keep the job until the team folded in 2002.
-Meadors was then hired as an assistant coach for the Pittsburgh University women's basketball team and coach there between 2003 and 2005.
+Meadors was then hired as an assistant coach for the Pittsburgh Panthers women's basketball and coach there between 2003 and 2005.

 In April 2005, Meadors was hired as an assistant coach by former Washington Mystics head coach Michael Adams.
 Adams resigned from the Mystics in the same month to join the coaching staff at the University of Maryland, and new Mystics head coach Richie Adubato kept Meadors on the coaching staff.
 Meadors remained with the Mystics during Adubato's stint with the Mystics, and finished 2007 with Tree Rollins as head coach.
 (The Mystics went 50–52 while Meadors was on the coaching staff.)

 In December 2017, Meadors was hired as Coach of a new addition to the Women's Blue Chip Basketball League, the Atlanta Monarchs.